The Power of Greedy for Online Minimum Cost Matching on the Line: Greedy is Constant Competitive in the Fully Random Model

 By combining Theorem~\ref{lem:HGCR}, Lemma~\ref{lem:mainrandom}, and Lemma~\ref{lem:offline}, we obtain the main result of this section.

 \thmrandombalanced*

 \paragraph{The excess supply setting.} We consider here an extension of the previous model where there is a linear excess of servers.
-For any constant $\epsilon>0$, we define the \textit{fully random $\epsilon$-excess model}, where an instance consist of $n$ requests and $n(1+\epsilon)$ servers all drawn uniformly and independently from $[0,1]$.
+For any constant $\epsilon \in [0,1]$, we define the \textit{fully random $\epsilon$-excess model}, where an instance consist of $n$ requests and $n(1+\epsilon)$ servers all drawn uniformly and independently from $[0,1]$.
 The competitive ratio of any algorithm $\A$ is given by:

 In this setting, the hybrid approach with hierarchical greedy used above does not give a constant competitive ratio.
 However, we are still able to prove that greedy is constant competitive with a different argument.
 Unlike the model with $n$ servers, the analysis for the excess supply setting does not rely on the hybrid lemma but on concentration arguments.
-All proofs are in Appendix \ref{app_random_model}.
+Missing proofs can be found in Appendix~\ref{app_random_model}.